First-Year Seminar

 FYS 133 Fairy Tales (4 Credits)

 This course explores the structure, function, and global reach of fairy tales as well as their lasting impact on popular culture.
 Many fairy tales covered in this course are by the Brothers Grimm, but texts of different national traditions and historical periods, including U.S. movie adaptations, are included as well.
 This class engages students in critical as well as creative thinking, fosters awareness of different genre conventions, and enhances skills for literary analysis and academic research, thereby supporting academic and everyday literacy development.
 Restrictions: First-years only; students are limited to one first-year seminar.
 Enrollment limited to 16.
-(E) WI {L}
+WI {L}

 FYS 134 Satire (4 Credits)

 This course examines the myriad forms satire has taken in the West, from the mists of antiquity (when satire meant a form of verse that could actually kill or maim its victims) until recent times.
 Students hone their skills in close reading and writing about literature.
 Though some satires (especially in the tradition of Juvenal) simply and straightforwardly bludgeon their targets--so violent did these become in 1590s England that for six years publication of satire was illegal--the course focuses on the more enjoyable ironic varieties-- more enjoyable but also more demanding, since these make readers do most of the interpretive work.
-Restrictions: First years only; students are limited to one first-year seminar.
+Restrictions: First-years only; students are limited to one first-year seminar.
 Enrollment limited to 16.
 WI {L}

 Fall, Spring, Alternate Years

-FYS 136 The Art of Gossip (4 Credits)
+FYS 136 The Literary Art of Gossip (4 Credits)

 This course explores the history of democracy in America.
 Students examine how political leaders and social movements have fought to expand the bounds of democratic citizenship ever since the American Revolution, and how others have fought to restrict it.
 Students trace the evolution of both defenses and critiques of democratic self-governance and consider how polarization, inequality and globalization strain modern democracy.
 The class reflects critically on what exactly democracy has looked like -- and can look like -- not only in formal politics, but also in economic and social life more broadly.
-Restrictions: First years only; students are limited to one first-year seminar.
+Restrictions: First-years only; students are limited to one first-year seminar.
 Enrollment limited to 16.
-(E) WI {H}
+WI {H}

 Fall, Spring, Variable